divideconcept/ModernInno/README.md

     WizardSmallImageFile=PathToMyBannerImage

 The layout is automatically resized based on the size of your banner image.
-All page will use this layout, including the Welcome and Finished pages.
+All pages will use this layout, including the Welcome and Finished pages.

 ![ModernInno Example](moderninno.png)